-One of the most difficult parts of addiction is admitting that there is a problem in the first place - this is where a DUI evaluation and treatment program come in.
-We are committed to helping those struggling with alcoholism recognize the signs and symptoms of addiction, get on the path to recovery, and develop the skills necessary to stay sober.
+We are committed to helping those struggling with alcoholism.
+That means assisting them with recognizing the signs and symptoms of addiction.
+It also includes getting them on the path to recovery, and developing the skills necessary to stay sober.

 In Washington State, a DUI conviction is often followed by a court-ordered DUI evaluation.
 Our mission with this service is to engage you with honest questions and answers about your drinking habits.
 This will not only help the court decide if treatment and alcohol education is a necessary consequence of a DUI, but it will also help you be honest with yourself about your potential for alcohol abuse.